Didgy74/Texas/README.md

 # DTex
 KTX and KTX2 texture-loading project by Nils Petter Skålerud (Didgy)

-This library aims to simplify KTX loading for C++ programs.
+This library aims to simplify texture loading for C++ programs, with a focus on (but not limited to) 3D applications.
 It includes tools to load the texture to OpenGL and Vulkan.

 **NOTE!** This library is very early in it's development stages, interface breaking changes, bugs, features may be added/removed at any time over the course of the early stages of development.
 This is the first library I'm building that's meant to be used by others, you are warned.

 ## Requirements
-Hopefully the library should work on any C++17 compliant compiler.
+The library should work on any C++17 compliant compiler.

-The library has been tested to run on the following
+The library has been tested to run on the following compilers
 #### Windows x64
- - MSVC v14
+ - MSVC v14.21

  #### Ubuntu x64
- - GCC 8.2.0
+ - GCC 9.1.0

 ## Installation
 You can copy the contents of the `include` and `src` folder directly into your project.
 Remember to add all source-files in `src` as targets for compilation.